shivkumar98/TheOdinProject/0 Foundations Course/Projects/1 Recipes/README.md

 # 🟪 Project 1: Recipes

+## ✅ Solution + Preview ✅

+* I worked on this project in the following repo: https://github.com/shivkumar98/odin-recipes

+* You can preview the website here: https://shivkumar98.github.io/odin-recipes/

 ## 📜 Assignment 📜

 * Create a new repo for this project on GitHub called `odin-recipes`